Baltimore Avenue Line: Better Bus Redesign

 Throughout the proposals, Route P1X was rerouted from Greenbelt station to IKEA Way in College Park, with service between Greenbelt station and Greenbelt Road & Baltimore Avenue operated by Route P32 between Greenbelt and Fort Totten station.
 Route P11 was also removed from the proposals in favor of Route M44, which operated between North Bethesda station and Hyattsville Crossing station via the former C8 routing between North Bethesda and White Oak, and the proposed P11 routing between White Oak and Hyattsville Crossing.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the College Park Line being simplified.

 Beginning on June 29, 2025, Route 83 was renamed to Route P1X and was rerouted to serve IKEA Way in College Park, discontinuing service to both College Park station and Cherry Hill.
 Service was also rerouted to remain along Baltimore Avenue, discontinuing service along Greenbelt Road, Rhode Island Avenue, Edgewood Road, and Cherry Hill Road.
 Service between College Park station and Cherry Hill was replaced by Route M42, which operates along the former 83 routing between College Park and Cherry Hill, and extended to North Bethesda station via the former C8 routing.
 Route 86 was renamed to Route P10 and was rerouted along Jefferson Street and 42nd Avenue in Hyattsville, eliminating service on 38th Street, Hamilton Street, 40th Avenue, and Oglethorpe Street.
-The route was also cutback to terminate at College Park–University of Maryland station, with service between College Park station and Calverton was replaced by Route M44 which operates between Hyattsville Crossing and North Bethesda stations, following the former 86 routing between Hyattsville Crossing and Calverton, skipping College Park station in the process.
+The route was also cutback to terminate at College Park–University of Maryland station, with service between College Park station and Calverton replaced by Route M44 which operates between Hyattsville Crossing and North Bethesda stations, following the former 86 routing between Hyattsville Crossing and Calverton, skipping College Park station in the process.
 Service along 38th Street was replaced by Route C41, while service along both Hamilton Street and 40th Avenue had no replacement service.

+Beginning on June 21, 2026, Route P1X would serve all local stops along Baltimore Avenue between University Boulevard and East West Highway.